YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Enjoy Your New Hair

-If your hair transplant quote in Turkey is higher than what a friend paid in 2020, 2021, or 2022, In plain terms.
+If your hair transplant quote in Turkey is higher than what a friend paid in 2020, 2021, or 2022, there is a practical reason.
 Turkey became more expensive for serious clinics because rent, staff wages, medical supplies, hotel costs, transfers, utilities, equipment, and sterile materials all rose sharply, even when the patient pays in dollars, euros, or pounds.

-This should be understood more narrowly every higher price is automatically justified.
+That does not mean every higher price is automatically justified.
 It also does not mean a cheap clinic is automatically unsafe.
-Price must be judged together with the clinic model, surgeon involvement, donor planning, graft handling, aftercare, and how many patients the clinic treats in one day.
+Price has to be judged together with the clinic model, surgeon involvement, donor planning, graft handling, aftercare, and how many patients the clinic treats in one day.

 Many patients use the word hyperinflation when they describe Turkey after 2020.
 Economically, the safer wording is a long period of very high inflation and currency pressure.
 For a patient, the practical effect is the same.
 A quote from several years ago cannot be used as if the cost environment stayed frozen.